Sweet Onion & Vinegar Coleslaw Dressing

 When you’re ready to make the salad, give the jar of coleslaw dressing a vigorous shake, shake, shake (make sure the lid is on tight!).
 This emulsifies the liquids, thickens the dressing, and brings it altogether.

-Then simply fold the dressing into a big bowl of fresh shredded cabbage (pre-shredded bags from the store work great), and the coleslaw salad is done!
+Then simply drizzle the dressing over a big bowl of fresh shredded cabbage or pre-shredded cabbage from the store, fold to coat evenly, and the coleslaw salad is done!

 Tips for the Best Coleslaw Dressing